 If the section always runs full (pipe mode), then the window will also ask for the section's shape and size, as well as the minimum number of good paths and whether learn path ratios should be on.
-The minimum number of good paths is the number of good path measurements which must be present to calculate flow.
+The minimum number of good path measurements which must be present to calculate flow.
 The contribution to the flow calculation from any failed paths will be provided by the replacement routine.
 The default is 4.